Internal Investigation Note-taking and Reports (CO240)

 EEO, HR and other professionals responsible for conducting, documenting and preparing reports for internal investigations

-Participants must first take Employee Complaints and Investigations and/or have relevant experience in EEO and Employment Law.
+Participants must first take Employee Internal Investigations: Part I and/or have relevant experience in EEO and Employment Law.

 Shelley M. Greenwald, Esq.